Video content may be more popular than ever, but email marketing isn’t going anywhere—in fact, it’s as essential in 2023 as it ever has been.

 Use a bold image, large headings, and simple sentences to quickly communicate your message.
 Don’t bog the reader down with a lot of text—keep it short and simple.

 One of the most important aspects of email marketing is ongoing analysis.
 Thanks to the many email platforms out there, these analytics are easily available and easy to use.
+In addition, make sure to follow some phishing statistics so that your emails are safe, and your recipients have the best experience

 Overall, the four key KPIs you should focus on are: